SonicFreak94/dugong/README.md

 # dugong

-Dugong is an HTTP(S) cache server written in D designed to be simple to use for simple caching.
-It's an alternative to Squid with a much cooler associated animal--the Dugong.
+Dugong is an HTTP(S) proxy server written in D which is designed to be simple to use.
+The goal is to implement caching much like Squid, but with a much cooler associated animal--the Dugong.

 ![](http://i.imgur.com/NF9ADAe.png)